jusanherndon/blog/tech/video management/video journey.md

 I mentioned this above when talking about the `-map` parameter.
 Basically [Twitch](https://twitch.tv) allows its creators to have two audio streams on its website.
 An example mapping is 0 video and 1 & 2 are audio.
 But Twitch will only save audio stream 1 in the recorded VOD.
 So it looks like this 0 and 1.
 A lot of creators have realized that you can basically stream any copyrighted audio as long as it is on the second audio stream.
 So a ton of VODs have creators listening to music during 'Just Chatting' segments and sadly the VOD watchers do not get to enjoy the music :(.
 I am not sure if their is a similar thing with [Youtube](https://youtube.com) or [Kick](https://kick.com) streaming.

-# Not removing globabl metadata in video containers
+# Not removing global metadata in video containers

 This happened a lot before I started using the `-map_metadata` parameter.
 A lot of my old encoded video containers lost dates, chapter segements, encoder info etc. because I was not using this parameter.